jonhoo/thesquareplanet.com/_posts/2016-06-06-choosing-a-programming-language.md

 ---

 One of the first decisions one has to make when learning to program is which programming language to learn.
-In many cases, the choice is made for you, dictated either by the language used in a particular class, or by a particular function you would like to perform, but often you will have at least a few options.
+In some cases, the choice is made for you, dictated either by the language used in a class, or by a framework you need to use, but often you will have at least a few options.

-Picking your first (and second) language can be daunting, as there are so many candidates out there, and it's not always clear how they differ, and which are "better".
+Picking your first (and second) language can be daunting, as there are so many candidates out there.
+It's not always clear how they differ, and much less which are "better" for what you are wanting to do.
 This post will try to give a high-level overview of the choices that are available, and what differentiates them, to aid you in making an informed decision.

-It is not a "review" of any of these languages, nor does it aim to find the "best" programming language out there.
+Note that this post is not a review of any of these languages, nor does it aim to find the "best" programming language out there.
+I will describe different *types* of languages, and give examples for each one, but the choice of category, and language within that category, is yours.
+My hope is that this post will provide you with enough context and terminology to let you continue a more informed and restricted search on your own.

 ## Choosing a language